strapi/documentation/docs/developer-docs/latest/getting-started/quick-start-step2.md

 ![Screenshot: Create a new article in Admin Panel](../assets/quick-start-guide/qsg-starters-step2-02-write_article.png)

-Give your entry a **Title**, a **Description**, and write your best story in the **Content** field.
+Type `Hello World!` in the **Title** field, then `My very first article with Strapi` in the **Description** field, and write a few lines in the **Content** field.
+If you're lacking some inspiration, just type `This is my first blog article with Strapi and using it feels like a breeze!`.

 Once done, in the right sidebar, choose your name in the **Author** dropdown.
 You have just signed your first article with Strapi.
 Take a few seconds to contemplate this historic moment!
 While in the right sidebar, you might also want to choose a **Category** for your post (or add your own) from the list.

 Scroll down, pick a date in the **PublishedAt** field, then add a picture in the **Image** field, either by drag & drop, or by selecting a file from the Strapi assets library or from your computer.

 By default, your new article would be saved as a draft.
 But let's not be too shy, and publish it right away: from the **Status** dropdown, choose **published**.

 Finally, click on **Save** at the top of the window.

 > 🥳  You have just created and published your very first article with Strapi.